rmm5t/strip_attributes/README.md

 but was modified from the original to include more idiomatic ruby and rails support.

+## Versioning

+Semantic Versioning 2.0 as defined at <http://semver.org>.

 ## License

 Copyright (c) 2007-2013 Ryan McGeary released under the [MIT